 “I’d ask a trader who thinks he needs a certain amount before he can trade exactly what amount he would need to stop trading.”

 There is no dollar amount too little, nor dollar amount too much.
-More:

 - “What you’re asking about [are] rates of return, what you can reasonably make.
 And I’ve found that my trading style with small amounts of money allows around a 300% return.”
 That comes from Ed Seykota, who was profiled in Jack Schwager’s Market Wizards.
 He is a trend follower and traded $5,000 into $15,000,000 over 12 years in his model account.

 - William Eckhardt: “I know of a few millionaires who started trading with inherited wealth.
 In each case, they lost it all because they didn’t feel the pain when they were losing.
 In those formative first years of trading, they felt they could afford to lose.
 You’re much better off going into the market on a shoestring, feeling that you can’t afford to lose.
 I’d rather bet on somebody starting out with a few thousand dollars than on somebody who came in with millions….This is one of the few industries where you can still engineer a rags-to-riches story.
 Richard Dennis started out with only hundreds of dollars and ended up making hundreds of millions in less than two decades – that’s quite motivating.”

-Trading is risky.
+Bottom line, trading is risky.
 You can win and can you lose.
 However, trading is a zero-sum game.
 The winners take from the losers.
 A solid plan is the first step toward winning from the mistakes of the losers.